ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/except.md

 The `EXCEPT` clause returns only those rows that result from the first query without the second.
 The queries must match the number of columns, order, and type.
 The result of `EXCEPT` can contain duplicate rows.

-Multiple `EXCEPT` statements execute left to right if brackets are not specified.
-The `EXCEPT` operator has the same priority as the `UNION` clause and lower priority as the `INTERSECT` clause.
+Multiple `EXCEPT` statements are executed left to right if parenthesis are not specified.
+The `EXCEPT` operator has the same priority as the `UNION` clause and lower priority than the `INTERSECT` clause.

 ``` sql
 SELECT column1 [, column2 ]